 In what type of journal was the study published?
 (Biological sciences, computer science or multi-disciplinary journals?)

 These two additional questions relate to the aspects of diversity in this research area.
 The first question reveals internationality, while the second question indicates cross-disciplinary diversity.
 Overall, our research weaving of the literature aims to create some guideposts for future work.

+This article is also intended to show how to conduct such a rapid review or survey, which will be especially useful for scoping a topic of interest or summarising evidence base in a limited time (Lagisz et al., 2022).